Corporate Governance and the Informativeness of Disclosures in Australia: A Re-Examination

 We re-examine the association between corporate governance and disclosures reported by Beekes and Brown (2006), using an extended time series of Australian data.
-Since the ASX corporate governance guidelines took effect in 2003, firms generally have increased their disclosure frequency and demonstrated an improvement in the timeliness of bad news relative to good news, indicating a levelling of disclosure practices and greater transparency.
-Nonetheless, better governed firms still make more disclosures, they are more balanced with respect to good and bad news, and their shares are priced more efficiently.
+Since the ASX corporate governance guidelines were introduced in 2003, firms generally have increased their disclosure frequency and demonstrated an improvement in the timeliness of bad news relative to good news, indicating a levelling of disclosure practices and greater transparency.
+Better governed firms have become more cautious in their disclosure practices.
+However they continue to be more balanced with respect to good and bad news timeliness.
 Changes to disclosure laws have also influenced company practices.

-Keywords: Corporate governance, Disclosure frequency, Price discovery, Timeliness
+Keywords: Corporate governance, Disclosures, Price discovery, Timeliness, Transparency

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.